ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 **Questions** will be asked in different sections of this tutorial.
 The **answers** will be provided at the end of the tutorial.
+We recommend completing **MDANSE Tutorial 2: the van Hove functions** before starting this one.

 ## Background